dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 ## Optimistic concurrency with eTags

-To configure an entity type to use [optimistic concurrency](xref:core/saving/concurrency) call <xref:Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.UseETagConcurrency%2A>.
+To configure an entity type to use [optimistic concurrency](xref:core/saving/concurrency) call <xref:Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.UseETagConcurrency*>.
 This call will create an `_etag` property in [shadow state](xref:core/modeling/shadow-properties) and set it as the concurrency token.

 [!code-csharp[Main](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=ETag)]

-To make it easier to resolve concurrency errors you can map the eTag to a CLR property using <xref:Microsoft.EntityFrameworkCore.CosmosPropertyBuilderExtensions.IsETagConcurrency%2A>.
+To make it easier to resolve concurrency errors you can map the eTag to a CLR property using <xref:Microsoft.EntityFrameworkCore.CosmosPropertyBuilderExtensions.IsETagConcurrency*>.

 [!code-csharp[Main](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=ETagProperty)]